 3. Priority Initiatives in Human Resources Development

-The Company provides its employees with fair learning opportunities, and has developed a system for enabling those with motivation and abilities to further increase their skills, with a focus on the following five key points.
+The Company provides its employees with equal learning opportunities, and has developed a system that enables motivated and capable employees to further improve their skills, with a focus on the following key points.

 (1) Support for voluntary skill acquisition